-Indicators are measures used to understand the ways in which a health or community service has strengthened its LGBTIQA+ inclusion, and where there might be room for improvement.
+Indicators are measures used to understand the ways in which a business or service has strengthened its LGBTIQA+ inclusion, and where there might be room for improvement.

 Each indicator aligns with one of the four core principles of LGBTIQA+ inclusion.